Common Security and Defence Policy: Naval forces

-Charles de Gaulle aircraft carrier is one of the largest commissioned warships in the European Union.
+The is one of the largest commissioned warships in the European Union.

 The combined component strength of the naval forces of member states is some 514 commissioned warships.
 Of those in service, 4 are fleet carriers.
 The EU also has 4 amphibious assault ships and 20 amphibious support ships in service.
 Of the EU's 49 submarines, 10 are nuclear-powered submarines while 39 are conventional attack submarines.

 Operation Atalanta (formally European Union Naval Force Somalia) is the first ever (and still ongoing) naval operation of the European Union.
 It is part of a larger global action by the EU in the Horn of Africa to deal with the Somali crisis.
 As of January 2011, twenty-three EU nations participate in the operation.

 France and Italy have blue-water navies.